Coband History, Family Crest & Coats of Arms

 The surname Coband was first found in Kent where Henry de Cobham, 1st Baron Cobham (c.
 1260-1339) was the oldest Baron of Cobham created in 1313.
 His father John de Cobham of Cobham, Kent, and of Cowling or Cooling, Kent (died c.
 1300) was Sheriff of Kent, Constable of Rochester and Chief Baron of the Exchequer.
 This line would carry on until 1951 when Robert Disney Leith Alexander, 16th Baron Cobham died.
 However, there were three other creations of the Barons of Cobham at similar times located in Runham, Sterborough and again in Kent.
 About the same time, Thomas Cobham was Archbishop of Canterbury-elect in 1313 and later Bishop of Worcester.

-Important Dates for the Coband family
+Early History of the Coband family

 This web page shows only a small excerpt of our Coband research.
 Another 89 words (6 lines of text) covering the years 1313, 1260, 1339, 1307, 1408, 1381, 1332, 1398, 1700 and 1760 are included under the topic Early Coband History in all our PDF Extended History products and printed products wherever possible.